dsainz3/gate-hub/docs/repo_metrics_dashboard.md

   (`scene.huskers_*`, `script.kiosk_*`, etc.).
 Update the globs to mirror any naming conventions you introduce.
 - **GitHub metrics assets** – Ensure your CI pipeline refreshes `/www/metrics` so the summary sensor and SVG charts stay current.
-The view now surfaces workflow status, raw sensors, and charts but will fall back to guidance text until the workflow populates `summary.json`.
+The overview chips and snapshot cards pull from these sensors and charts, while the dedicated view surfaces workflow status, raw sensors, and charts but will fall back to guidance text until the workflow populates `summary.json`.
 - **Command line sensor path** – `sensor.github_repo_metrics_summary` reads directly
   from `/config/www/metrics/summary.json`.
 Adjust the `command` path inside `packages/repo_metrics.yaml` if your Home Assistant container mounts the metrics